Vapnik–Chervonenkis theory: Symmetrization

 The proof of the Symmetrization lemma relies on introducing independent copies of the original variables $X_i$ (sometimes referred to as a ghost sample) and replacing the inner expectation of the LHS by these copies.
 After an application of Jensen's inequality different signs could be introduced (hence the name symmetrization) without changing the expectation.
 The proof can be found below because of its instructive nature.
+The same proof method can be used to prove the Glivenko–Cantelli theorem.

 A typical way of proving empirical CLTs, first uses symmetrization to pass the empirical process to $\mathbb{P}_n^0$ and then argue conditionally on the data, using the fact that Rademacher processes are simple processes with nice properties.